MateoBarcelo/musique_bot/README.md

 # musique_bot
-Discord bot that allows you to play games and music in Discord.
+Discord bot that allows you to play music in Discord.